cypress-io/cypress/source/guides/guides/reporters.md

 cypress run --reporter mochawesome
 ```

-[block:callout]
-{
-  "type": "info",
-  "title": "Peer Dependencies",
+{% note info Peer Dependencies %}
-  "body": "You need to install any peer dependencies the reporter requires, even if they're bundled with Cypress.
+You need to install any peer dependencies the reporter requires, even if they're bundled with Cypress.
 For example, [mochawesome](https://github.com/adamgruber/mochawesome) requires `mocha` as a peer dependency.
-You will need to install mocha as a dev dependency of your own project for it to work (`npm install mocha --save-dev`)."
+You will need to install mocha as a dev dependency of your own project for it to work (`npm install mocha --save-dev`).
-}
-[/block]
+{% endnote %}

 ***